Linear Dynamics in the RLVR Training of Large Language Models

-\paragraph{Weight linearity leads to output linearity} Even if model weights update linearly, it is still surprising that the intermediate and final outputs of the LLMs all exhibit strong linearity during RLVR training, given the strongly non-linear computation flow of transformers.

-For the simplicity of explanation, we will randomly pick a linear layer $y=Wx$ in the MLP of a transformer layer as an example for analysis, where $x$, $y$, and $W$ are the input, output, and weight matrix of the current layer, respectively.
-We will easily notice that, even though the weight matrix $W=W^0+W't$ and input $x=x^0+x't$ are both linear functions of training step $t$, $y=(W^0+W't)(x^0+x't)=W^0x^0+(W'x^0+W^0x')t+W'x't^2$ should be a quadratic instead of a linear function of $t$.
+Even if model weights update linearly, it is still surprising that intermediate activations and final outputs evolve linearly during RLVR, given the strongly nonlinear computation of Transformers.
+For analysis, we pick a linear layer $y_t = W_t x_t$ in an MLP block as an example, where $x_t$, $y_t$, and $W_t$ are the input, output, and weight matrix at step $t$.
+Even though both $W_t = W_0 + \Delta W \cdot t$ and $x_t = x_0 + \Delta x \cdot t$ are linear in $t$, the output expands as